stanicm/mercury-assistant/README.md

 # Mercury AI Assistant

-Mercury is an AI assistant built using the NVIDIA AIQ Toolkit, NVIDIA RAG Blueprint and running NVIDIA NIM-deployed models that combines multiple frameworks (LangChain, LlamaIndex, and Haystack) to provide a versatile conversational experience.
+Mercury is an AI assistant built using the NVIDIA AIQ Toolkit, NVIDIA RAG Blueprint, NVIDIA RIVA and running NVIDIA NIM-deployed models that combines multiple frameworks (LangChain, LlamaIndex, and Haystack) to provide a versatile prototyping/learning platform.
 It consists of two main components that can be used independently or together:

-1. **Mercury Agent**: A powerful backend system that provides:
+1. **Mercury Agent**: An agentic backend system (based on NVIDIA's Agent Intelligence Toolkit) that provides:
    - Wikipedia-based research capabilities
    - Document retrieval and RAG (Retrieval-Augmented Generation)
    - Chit-chat functionality